A hard winter for motorists: How to drive safely in sub-zero conditions

 Finding solutions to common issues

-One of the most common problems is related to a car's battery.
-Cold temperatures negatively affect battery performance, and especially older batteries (more than six years) can lead to difficulties starting the engine.
+Car batteries often have issues in cold weather, which negatively affects performance.
+Older batteries (more than six years) are especially susceptible, leading to difficulties starting the engine.
 For a car battery to function, it must be charged to at least 70%, but temperatures around 0°C can result in lost charge.

 It is worth preventively checking the state of the battery before the first blast of wintry weather.
 Cars should be parked inside or in a sheltered place if possible to protect the battery from the cold.